SamiraBriongos/Clonebuster/source/README.md

 ```

-or given to the enclave as input (in a real setting should be provided during attestation)
+or given to the enclave as input (in a real setting should be provided during attestation).

-In order to get some information about a server:
+The required information can by obtained by launching:

 `$ cat /proc/cpuinfo`

-Concrete, the values needed for CloneBuster can be obtained in the following way:
+Concretely, the values needed for CloneBuster can be obtained in the following way:

 ```
 cache_size to get the slices -> $ cat /proc/cpuinfo | grep "cache size" | head -n 1